0wlexe/shell-forensics/README.md

 # shell-forensics
-Automation processes for Forensics in Linux.
+Automation processes for Forensics studies in Linux.